ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 - bootstrapFile: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
 You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.

 - liveConfigUpdateEnabled: Live configuration update from the server.
-Set this value to `False` if the new configuration values must not be fetched from the server.
-By default, this value is set to True.
+Set this value to `false` if the new configuration values must not be fetched from the server.
+By default, this value is set to `true`.

 ### Examples for using feature and property related APIs